-Most medical malpractice lawsuits in any state ends here.
-Your lawyer will try to negotiate a fair amount for the defendants to pay you as a settlement, based on your expenses and your child’s disabilities.
+Most medical malpractice lawsuits end in a settlement agreement.
+Your lawyer will try to negotiate a fair amount based on your expenses and your child’s disabilities.
 North Dakota law requires that you try to settle in good faith.

 Take Your Lawsuit to Trial